 - An increasing difference between net income and cash flow from operations.
 In general, managements have less flexibility in shaping cash flows than earnings.
 Earnings contain a large number of highly subjective estimates such as bad debts and pension returns.
 A growing difference between net income and cash flows may also indicate more aggressive capitalisation of costs.

 - Increasing days sales outstanding (DSO).
 This, of course, signifies that accounts receivable are growing faster than sales.
 This measure is really aimed at picking up channel stuffing (sending inventory to customers).

 - Growing day’s sales of inventory (DSI).
 Growing inventory is likely to indicate slowing sales, never a good sign.

-- Increasing other current assets to revenues.
-Clever CFOs know that investors often look at DSO and/or DSI, thus they may use this catch-all line item to help hide things they don’t want investors to focus upon.
+- Increasing other current assets to sales.
+Clever CFOs know that investors often look at DSO and/or DSI, thus they may use this catch-all line item to help hide things they don’t want investors to look at.

-- Declines in depreciation relative to gross property plant and equipment.
+- Falling depreciation relative to gross property plant and equipment.
 To beat the quarterly earnings target, firms can easily alter the estimate of useful asset life.

 - High total asset growth.
 Some firms become serial acquirers and use acquisitions to distort their earnings.
 High asset growth firms receive a flag in the score.

 These six inputs are then simply added together.
 For example if a company has increasing DSI it receives a score of one.